hmito/esj73web/regist_session_en.md

 ### For Speakers

-- Only members of the Ecological Society of Japan are eligible to present at Symposia and Workshops, with the exception of invited symposium speakers.
+- Only members of the Ecological Society of Japan are eligible to present at Symposia and Workshops, with the exception of symposium invited  speakers.
     - Non-members are requested to apply for membership by 31st Oct.
 2025 23:59 (JST) and pay the conference fee by 17st Feb.
 2026 23:59 (JST), by referring to [this page](/registinfo_en#procedure-for-new-membership-to-the-ecological-society-of-japan).
 - **All co-organizers/speakers must be registered on [the conference application site](https://iap-jp.org/esj/conf/login_en.php) before the organizer submits an application (deadline: 31st Oct.
-2025).** Please log in to the conference application site using your membership number (login ID for non-member speakers) and register your information (e-mail address, affiliation, etc.) as soon as possible.
+2025).** Please log in to the conference application site using your membership number and register your information (e-mail address, affiliation, etc.) as soon as possible.
 - When applying for the session, please provide the following information to the organizer.
 Please note that these information cannot be changed after the deadline.
     - Title (both in Japanese and English, maximum 150 characters)
     - Name and affiliation of speakers/co-presenters